------

 Informative Schedules

-The schedules of these theaters help filmgoers look forward to future events with curiosity and anticipation.
+The glossy, well-designed schedules of these theaters help filmgoers look forward to future events with curiosity and anticipation.
 You can savor the novelty of theaters with limited showings that help you plan your weekend (Redford and DFT).
 Or you can confidently expect that something interesting might be showing today or tomorrow (Michigan).

 Both the DFT and Redford publish printed schedules that describe the entire current season, while the Michigan has weekly, monthly and film series schedules.
 As you wait for a movie to begin, you can pleasurably scan a schedule for upcoming films that might interest you.
 Stage announcements about future movies often stir up enthusiastic applause.
-And the web sites for each theater are valuable sources of information about upcoming events.

 Movie personalities come alive on more than just the screen at these theaters—sometimes they show up in person to talk about their work.
-Few movie experiences match the satisfaction of applauding the screen appearance of someone sitting in the auditorium.

 Local special interest groups have used these theaters to present unique films, including The Detroit Area Art Deco Society (Redford), University of Michigan Department of Screen Arts & Cultures (Michigan), and the documentary film organization Detroit Docs (DFT).